fedforge/fed-monorepo/readme.md

 ---

 ## 🧱 You Build What You Can Handle
+---

-This system is open.
+> This system is open.
 But that doesn’t mean it’s soft.
-This isn’t plug-and-play.
+> This isn’t plug-and-play.
 This isn’t software-as-a-service.
-This is freight as a framework.
+> This is freight as a framework.
 Logic as a language.
 Dispatch as code.

-I’m not here to sell.
+> I’m not here to sell.
 I’m not here to scale.
-I’m here because I needed a system no one could take away.
+> I’m here because I needed a system no one could take away.
-I built that system.
+> I built that system.
 And now I’m giving it to the ones who know what to do with it.

-If you’ve ever been ignored, underpaid, or outpaced by tech that wasn’t built for you— this repo is your chance to take that power back.
+> If you’ve ever been ignored, underpaid, or outpaced by tech that wasn’t built for you—
+> this repo is your chance to take that power back.

-You’ll get no instructions.
+> You’ll get no instructions.
-You’ll get no help.
+> You’ll get no help.
-You’ll get everything I built, if you can hold it.
+> You’ll get everything I built, if you can hold it.

-— Jesse Conley
+> — Jesse Conley
-Fast & Easy Dispatching
+> Fast & Easy Dispatching
-Galion, OH
+> Galion, OH

+website:
 https://fedispatching.com